AndreLeEEEEEE/google-homepage/README.md

 Using HTML, I've visually recreated the google homepage.
-There'll be little to no functionality from the actual page.
+There's little to no functionality on this page that's similar to the actual page.